micedreams/CV/readme.md

    * Worked on adding API endpoints.
    * Writing documentation.
    * Worked on
-      * Add in the filter page.
+      * Adding the filter page.
       * Rate this user feature.
       * Block user feature.
-      * Comming soon page.
-      * Add menu items to the chat page.
+      * Add menu items in the chat page.
-      * Other miscellaneous UI changes throughout the app.

 1. Marketfeed (June 2022- October 2022)